Pro-Beijing 'patriots' sweep Hong Kong election with record low turnout | Politics

 Most of the dozen or so candidates who called themselves moderates, including former democratic lawmaker Frederick Fung, failed to gain a seat, succumbing to pro-Beijing rivals.
 "It's not easy to push people (to vote).
 I think they are feeling indifferent," Fung told Reuters.

 The previous record low for a legislative election held after the city's 1997 return from British to Chinese rule was 43.6% in 2000.
-China's Liaison Office in Hong Kong, the Beijing government's representative in the territory, described the election as "successful practice of democracy with Hong Kong characteristics."
+About 2% of the votes cast on Sunday were invalid, a record high, according to local media calculations.
+China's Liaison Office in Hong Kong, the Beijing government's representative in the territory, described the election as a "successful practice of democracy with Hong Kong characteristics."

+The Hong Kong branch of China's foreign ministry said the electoral system was an internal affair and urged "foreign forces" not to interfere.
+In a 57-page white paper published on Monday, the Chinese government said it had provided constant support to Hong Kong in developing its "democratic system" and criticized the often-violent 2019 pro-democracy protests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)